Linette Beaumont

-Linette Beaumont is a British actress from Hertfordshire.

-Beaumont has appeared in Agatha Raisin Series 3, the Endeavour Series V drama, produced by Mammoth Studios; and co-starred in the award-winning film The Prowler.
+Linette Beaumont is a British actress.
+She has appeared in Agatha Raisin Series 3, the Endeavour Series V drama, produced by Mammoth Studios; and co-starred in the award-winning film The Prowler.
 She's a veteran of numerous television productions including EastEnders, Casualty, and Coronation Street.

-Her upcoming film roles include Disney's Cruella (2021), starring Emma Thompson and Emma Stone, directed by Craig Gillespie; All the Small Things starring James Faulkner (Game of Thones), in the role of Dorothy; All the Things You Are, a story about caring for aging loved ones that she's co-producing under her production company Moonlight Drive Productions.
+Her upcoming film roles include Disney's Cruella (2021), starring Emma Thompson and Emma Stone, directed by Craig Gillespie; All the Small Things starring James Faulkner (Game of Thrones), in the role of Dorothy; All the Things You Are, a story about caring for aging loved ones that she's co-producing under her production company Moonlight Drive Productions.